mezis/fuzzily/README.md

 - a trigram model (your search index) and its migration
 - the model you want to search for

-Create and ActiveRecord model in your app (this will be used to store a "fuzzy index" of all the models and fields you will be indexing):
+Create an ActiveRecord model in your app (this will be used to store a "fuzzy index" of all the models and fields you will be indexing):

 ```ruby
 class Trigram < ActiveRecord::Base